-The avalanche problem is related to the presence of persistent weak layers in the old snowpack.
-These weak layers typically include buried surface hoar, depth hoar or faceted crystals.
+The avalanche problem is related to the presence of one or more persistent weak layers in the old snowpack.
+These weak layers typically include faceted crystals, depth hoar or surface hoar crystals.

 - Dry-snow slab avalanches

 The avalanche problem can be widespread or quite isolated.
-It can exist in all aspects, but is more frequent on shady, wind sheltered slopes.
+It can exist in all aspects, but is more frequently found on shady, wind sheltered slopes.

-Weak layers can persist for weeks to months; possibly most of the winter season.
+Weak layers can persist for weeks to months; possibly even during most of the winter season.

 How to manage?